jigx-com/jigx-docs/docs/Getting started/Create an app from scratch/Customize the Hello-Jigx solution/Change an icon and add a badge.md

 You can easily customize widgets on the Home Hub by changing their icons and adding additional components such as badges to the widgets.
 In this section, you learn to change the calendar icon and add a badge [using an expression](<./../../../Building Apps with Jigx/Logic/Expressions.md>) on the calendar jig to show the number of calendar events for the week.

 :::hint{type="info"}
-For a view of the icons in a list see the *Types - List - List with all icons* in the *jigx-samples solution* available in <a href="https://manage.jigx.com/quickstart" target="_blank">Quick start</a>.
+For a view of the icons in a list see the *Types - List - List with all icons* in the *jigx-samples solution* available in [Quick start](https://manage.jigx.com/quickstart)</a>.
 :::

 ::::VerticalSplit{layout="middle"}